C-prakriti/Artificial-Waterhole---Habitat-Management/maps/GIS_workflow.md

   ## Step 5: Extracting Distance Values
   Distance values corresponding to each selected waterholes were extracted from the raster layers.
 The extracted values were exported as CSV format for statistical analysis

+In this example, we used stored the spatial data in Sample_environmetal_data.csv.
 These variables were used in R to conduct statistical analysis to assess the influencing wildlife utilization of artificial waterholes.